-All Saints Church in Newland is also known as The Cathedral of the Forest which dates back to the 1200s.
-This historic church is home to the Miners Brass a symbol of the Royal Forest of Dean.
+They also know all Saints Church in Newland as The Cathedral of the Forest, which dates back to the 1200s.
+This historic church is home to the Miners Brass, a symbol of the Royal Forest of Dean.

-King John appointed the first rector in 1216 in a small church building but over the next 2 centuries, the building grew into the current form.
-More about All Saints Church.
+King John appointed the first rector in 1216 in a small church building, but over the next two centuries, the building grew into the current form.
+More about All Saints’ Church.

 Holy Jesus Church Lydbrook

-One of two churches in the village of Lydbrook is Holy Jesus Church, which dates back to 1850. although the church is relatively young the architect designed and build it in the Decorated Gothic style of the late 13th and 14th centuries.
-The story behind the design and construction is fascinating, lots of criticism was aimed at the designer.
+One of two churches in the village of Lydbrook is Holy Jesus Church, which dates back to 1850.
+Although the church is relatively young, the architect designed and build it in the Decorated Gothic style of the late 13th and 14th centuries.
+The story behind the design and construction is fascinating, they aimed lots of criticism at the designer.

 The church tower is 80 feet in height, the saddleback style roof is an unusual feature for the local area.
 As with most churches, they have meaningful stained-glass windows, the most significant in Holy Jesus Church is the East Window.
 The east window commemorates the Thomas family who founded the South Wales Steel Industry, benefiting local iron ore miners.
 The denomination of this place of worship is for the Church of England and regular services happen here.